ueberdosis/tiptap/docs/src/docPages/guide/custom-extensions.md

 ### Schema
 tiptap works with a strict schema, which configures how the content can be structured, nested, how it behaves and many more things.
 You [can change all aspects of the schema](/api/schema) for existing extensions.
 Let’s walk through a few common use cases.

 The default `Blockquote` extension can wrap other nodes, like headings.
-If you want to allow nothing but paragraphs in your blockquotes, this is how you could achieve it:
+If you want to allow nothing but paragraphs in your blockquotes, set the `content` attribute accordingly:

 ```js
 // Blockquotes must only include paragraphs